nopri/template/README.txt

 ------------------------------------------------------------

-How to configure web server (Windows, macOS, Linux):
+How to configure web server
+(Windows, macOS, Linux, cPanel/Apache, DirectAdmin/Apache):

 Windows
 * Tested on Windows 10 and 11